n6garcia/Zooseeker-App/README.md

 https://github.com/n6garcia/zooseeker-app/tree/main/app/src/main/res/layout

 ## My Contributions
-I worked on both frontend and backend portions of the app.I did work on everything from the database/DAO to front end with xml design.
+I worked on both frontend and backend portions of the app.
+I did work on everything from the database/DAO to front end with xml design.
 I wrote Unit and Integration Tests for every Task I was assigned.

 ### Tasks Completed